revbayes/revbayes.github.io/tutorials/ctmc/index.md

-In this tutorial you will perform phylogeny inference under common models of DNA sequence evolution: JC, F81, HKY85, GTR, GTR+Gamma and GTR+Gamma+I. For all of these substitution models, you will perform an MCMC analysis to estimate phylogeny and other model parameters.
+In this tutorial you will perform phylogeny inference under common models of DNA sequence evolution: JC, F81, HKY85, GTR, GTR+Gamma and GTR+Gamma+I. For all of these substitution models, you will perform a Markov chain Monte Carlo (MCMC) analysis to estimate phylogeny and other model parameters.
 The estimated trees will be unrooted trees with independent branch-length parameters.
 We will provide comments on how to modify the tutorial if you wish to estimate rooted, clock-like trees.
 All the assumptions will